fcrohas/angular-canvas-viewer/README.md

-controls | image | Boolean to show/hide pictures controls button controls | sound | Boolean to show/hide sound controls button controls | fit | Possible values are `page` , `height` or `width` imgObj | | The Current Javascript `Image` object displayed ( Only for pictures ) adsrc | | The Current `AudioContext` object ( Only for sound) ctx | | The Current `CanvasContext` object ( Only for sound)
+controls | image | Boolean to show/hide pictures controls button controls | sound | Boolean to show/hide sound controls button controls | fit | Possible values are `page` , `height` or `width` controls | disableZoom | Disable zoom functionnality controls | disableRotate | Disable rotate functionnality controls | disableMove | Disable move functionnality controls | numPage | Current page to display ( only for TIFF and PDF) controls | totalPage | Total number of pages ( only for TIFF and PDF) imgObj | | The Current Javascript `Image` object displayed ( Only for pictures ) adsrc | | The Current `AudioContext` object ( Only for sound) ctx | | The Current `CanvasContext` object ( Only for sound) info | | The Metadata properties of viewed object ( Only for pictures)

 Sample `options` object with initial value or simple empty object `{}`: